-With the advent of search, one area that has dramatically changed is in regards to who we have to sell to.
-In the days of outbound marketing, salespeople could cold call into the C-suite, marketing could email them, and it was easier gain access to the decision makers.
-However, decision makers can now isolate themselves with caller ID and spam blockers.
-We can no longer ignore the influencer or “call above” them.
+In days of old, salespeople could call the C-suite, marketing could email them, and it was much easier to gain access to the decision maker.
+Now, C-suites can isolate themselves with caller ID, email filters, and assistants.
+Salespeople can’t ignore the influencer or “call above” them.
 But how do you spot an influencer from a stop-gap?

 3) The Decision Maker

-This is typically the C-level; the person who signs the check, who can re-allocate budget on their own, say yes with out conferring with anyone, the person in charge.
-While it's not always common to have the actual DM doing the research, when it does happen make sure to keep him or her close.
-Oftentimes, the DM might want to delegate the sales process to an influencer until it is farther along.
-In this case, work with the influencer but keep the CEO in the loop.
+Often, the decision maker delegates the sales process to an influencer until it’s further along.
+In this case, work with the influencer, but keep the CEO in the loop.
 Show you're happy to work with their team, but regularly check in with them.

-The internet and access to unlimited content has put the buyer in control of the sales process.
-Your account-based sales strategy needs to adjust to fit the changing behavior with your prospects.
-Influencers are now imperative to winning business.
+Access to unlimited content has put the buyer in control of the sales process.
+Your account-based sales strategy needs to adjust to fit the changing behavior with your prospects, and influencers are now imperative to winning business.
 If you ignore them, you’re missing an opportunity.